knoxite/website/content/docs/storage-backends/content.md

 ### Backblaze

 In order to to use your B2 Cloud Storage you'll have to setup an application key first.
-Then you can use the applications credentials in knoxites URL scheme.
+Then you can use the application's credentials in knoxite's repository-URL.

 #### URL Scheme

-You can use the **backblaze** B2 Cloud Storage in knoxite's URL scheme like
+You can use the **backblaze** protocol to initialize a B2 Cloud Storage
-this:
+repository:

 ```bash
 knoxite repo init -r backblaze://[keyID]:[applicationKey]@/[path]